destel/rill/README.md

 # Rill [![GoDoc](https://pkg.go.dev/badge/github.com/destel/rill)](https://pkg.go.dev/github.com/destel/rill) [![Go Report Card](https://goreportcard.com/badge/github.com/destel/rill)](https://goreportcard.com/report/github.com/destel/rill) [![codecov](https://codecov.io/gh/destel/rill/graph/badge.svg?token=252K8OQ7E1)](https://codecov.io/gh/destel/rill)
-Rill (noun: a small stream) is a comprehensive Go toolkit for streaming, parallel processing, and pipeline construction.
+Rill (noun: a small stream) is a Go concurrency toolkit that offers a collection of easy-to-use functions for streaming, error handling and pipeline construction.
+It abstracts away the complexities of concurrency and reduces boilerplate, enabling developers to focus on core logic.
+Whether you need to perform a basic concurrent ForEach or construct a complex multi-stage processing pipeline, Rill has got you covered.
-Designed to reduce boilerplate and simplify usage, it empowers developers to focus on core logic without getting bogged down by the complexity of concurrency.

-## Key features
+## Key Features
-- **Lightweight**: fast and modular, can be easily integrated into existing projects
 - **Easy to use**: the complexity of managing goroutines, wait groups, and error handling is abstracted away
+- **Easy to integrate**: seamlessly integrates into existing projects without any setup or configuration
-- **Concurrent**: control the level of concurrency for all operations
+- **Concurrent**: provides control over the level of concurrency for all operations
-- **Batching**: provides a simple way to organize and process data in batches
-- **Error Handling**: provides a structured way to handle errors in concurrent apps
+- **Error Handling**: provides a structured way to handle errors in concurrent applications
 - **Streaming**: handles real-time data streams or large datasets with a minimal memory footprint
+- **Modular**: allows composing functions to create custom pipelines and higher-order operations
+- **Batching**: simplifies organizing and processing data in batches
-- **Order Preservation**: offers functions that preserve the original order of data, while still allowing for concurrent processing
+- **Order Preservation**: provides functions that maintain the original order of data during concurrent processing
-- **Efficient Resource Use**: the number of goroutines and allocations does not depend on the data size
+- **Efficient Resource Use**: ensures goroutine pool sizes and memory allocations are independent of input size
 - **Generic**: all operations are type-safe and can be used with any data type
-- **Functional Programming**: based on functional programming concepts, making operations like map, filter, flatMap and others available for channel-based workflows

 ## Installation